wjschne/ggnormalviolin/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.svg" width="100%" />

-Analogously, you can highlight only the lower tails
+Analogously, you can highlight only the lower tails by setting the `p_lower_tail` parameter.

 ``` r
 p + geom_normalviolin(p_lower_tail = 0.05)